 Having completed my online application and passing my phone interview, I was then invited to an assessment day at their European head office in Surrey.
 To say I was nervous in the days and hours beforehand was an understatement (I travelled from Barcelona – so I had a lot of time to dwell!).

 The assessment centre was a lot less daunting than I imagined.
-The ERAC team were genuinely so friendly and down to earth, and this made me feel much more comfortable in expressing myself throughout the different tasks with other candidates and in my one to one interview.
+The ERAC team were genuinely so friendly and down to earth, and this made me feel much more comfortable in expressing myself throughout the different tasks with other candidates and in my one-to-one interview.
 They really wanted each of us to do well!
-I learned a lot about Enterprise’s working environment and noticed how most of the employees started as management trainees – so they really had a found respect for what interns do.
+I learned a lot about Enterprise’s working environment and noticed how most of the employees started as management trainees – so they really had respect for what interns do.

-I will undergo my USA trip next summer in the global HQ for Enterprise-Rent-a-Car!
-ERAC have also asked me to be their Campus Brand Manager this year, which has been a great experience so far, allowing me to promote their opportunities in careers fairs and to my peers.
+I will undergo my USA trip next summer in the global HQ for Enterprise-Rent-A-Car!
+ERAC have also asked me to be their campus brand manager this year, which has been a great experience so far, allowing me to promote their opportunities at careers fairs and to my peers.
 Since winning the award I have interned in Beijing, China on a scholarship and have had graduate offers based on my achievement, so it has really brought me far and was definitely worth the application!

 'You have to be in it to win it' is a phrase we’re all very familiar with but very few of us take it seriously.
 One piece of advice I would give after this experience is to have some faith in yourself and go for it!
 It was worth it for me – it might just be for you too.

 Market operations analyst at Citi.